JuliaLang/julia/doc/src/manual/code-loading.md

 - **roots:** `name::Symbol` ⟶ `uuid::UUID`

-   An environment's `roots` map assigns package names to UUIDs for all the top-level dependencies that the environment makes availabe to the main project (i.e. the ones that can be loaded in `Main`).
+   An environment's `roots` map assigns package names to UUIDs for all the top-level dependencies that the environment makes available to the main project (i.e. the ones that can be loaded in `Main`).
 When Julia encounters `import X` in the main project, it looks up the identity of `X` as `roots[:X]`.

 - **graph:** `context::UUID` ⟶ `name::Symbol` ⟶ `uuid::UUID`